O'Doherty's rebellion: Plot

 Despite his difficulties, O'Doherty persisted in his allegiance to the Crown once he returned to County Donegal.
 In January 1608, Sir Cahir, as he was now, sat on the Irish jury that confirmed the Act of Attainder against the absent Earl of Tyrconnell, stripping him of his lands and title for treason.
 He also pursued his links at Court, through contacts such as the well-connected Sir Randal MacDonnell.
 O'Doherty sought to become a courtier by gaining a place in the household of Henry, Prince of Wales.

-The main cause of O'Doherty's move towards rebellion were the insults he suffered from Governor Paulet.
+The main cause of O'Doherty's move towards rebellion was the insults he suffered from Governor Paulet.
 While he was in Derry on business, Paulet struck him in the face.
 O'Doherty now began to suspect that he could not hope for fair treatment from English justice, and armed force was his only possible tactic.
 He was encouraged by one of his neighbours, Sir Niall Garve O'Donnell, who was possibly duplicitous and hoped to be awarded O'Doherty's lands in the event of a failed rebellion.
 Even at this point, O'Doherty remained reluctant to rebel and with "tears in his eyes" he approached English officers asking them how he could regain the Lord Deputy's favour.
 He even turned over one of his relations, Phelim MacDavitt, a wanted man, to the authorities – a sign of the extreme demands being made on him.
 O'Doherty's lobbying on behalf of MacDavitt led to his release just in time to take part in the rebellion.

 O'Doherty now rose in revolt, choosing to "play the enemy" that the authorities "would not admit for a friend".
 The night before the rising, O'Doherty dined with his friend Captain Henry Hart, the constable of Culmore Fort, near Derry.
 O'Doherty explained his reasons for rebellion and asked Hart to hand Culmore over to him.
 Hart refused, even when threatened with death.
 To save her husband's life, Hart's wife agreed to help betray Culmore.
-She luring the garrison out of the fort making them fall into an ambush laid by O'Doherty's men.
+She lured the garrison out of the fort, making them fall into an ambush by O'Doherty's men.

 The rebellion was poorly prepared.
 Ironically, unknown to O'Doherty, the very day he began his rising instructions were sent from London to Chichester asking him to grant O'Doherty's demands, especially returning Inch Island to him.